mhdawson/google-drive-wrapper/README.md

 methods (of course use your own passwords, not the ones shown!).
-See the info for [google-auth-wrapper](https://github.com/mhdawson/google-auth-wrapper) for how to create the required 'client_secret.json' file:
+See the info for [google-auth-wrapper](https://github.com/mhdawson/google-auth-wrapper) for how to create the required 'client_secret.json' and 'client_secret.token' files:

-Downloads all files in the google drive file 'backups' into the local directory 'download':
+This example downloads all files in the google drive file 'backups' into the local directory 'download':
 <PRE>
 var googleAuth = require('google-auth-wrapper');